|Birth: ||Jan. 11, 1637|

-For a very nice biography by Find A Grave member Ken Smith, please scroll to the end of this portrait.
+For very nice bios from Find A Grave contributors DKMac and Ken Smith, please scroll down to the section in italics.

 —"The Witchcraft delusion of 1692," NEHGR v 24, p 396